 Transmission Control Protocol/Internet Protocol.
-The de facto standard communication protocol used for client/server conversation over a network.
+The standard communication protocol used for client/server conversation over a network.

-A configuration file that contains maps net service names to connect descriptors.
+A configuration file that maps network service names to connect descriptors.
 This file is used for the local naming method.
 The

 A facility that writes detailed information about an operation to an output file.
-The trace facility produces a detailed sequence of statements that describe the events of an operation as they are executed.
-Administrators use the trace facility for diagnosing an abnormal condition; it is not normally turned on.
+The trace facility produces a detailed sequence of statements that describe the events of an operation as they are run.
+Administrators use the trace facility for diagnosing an abnormal condition.
+It is not normally turned on.

 See also logging.

 A runtime failover for high-availability environments, such as Oracle Real Application Clusters and Oracle Fail Safe, that refers to the failover and re-establishment of application-to-service connections.
 It enables client applications to automatically reconnect to the database if the connection fails, and, optionally, resume a

 SELECT statement that was in progress.
 This reconnect happens automatically from within the Oracle Call Interface (OCI) library.